We research and explore the coolest ghost towns and historic locations in Ohio!

 Remnants: none known

 Description: The proprietors were Adelbert D. May (1848 – 1907) and Lillian (Bidlake) May (1848 – 1930).
-Adelbert was the postmaster and the town had a steam-powered saw mill southeast of the GPS coordinates next to Black Brook.
-There was 2 local schools, Auburn Township No. 3 a mile north of the intersection on the north side of Bartholomew Rd and Mantua Township No. 2 about a mile south on the east side of SR 44.
-Adelbert and Lillian were buried with relatives 4 miles southwest of the GPS coordinates in Westlawn Cemetery on the north side of SR 82 (Twinsburg Warren Rd).
+Adelbert was the postmaster and the town had a steam-powered saw mill just southeast of the GPS coordinates next to Black Brook.
+The mill was built by Adelbert’s grandparents, Hezekiah May (1782 – 1854) and Artemesia (White) May (1789 – 1847) from Windham County, Connecticut.
+They got married in 1812 and had 4 children.
+Adelbert’s father, Delos W. May (1822 – 1901) was born in New York and successfully operated the mill for several decades.
+Adelbert’s mother, Miranda (Mitchell) May (1823 – 1853) from Connecticut, had 2 children with Delos.
+He married Anna (King) May (1833 – 1902) from New York shortly after Miranda passed away and had 2 more children.
+The family farm started out with 100 acres and expanded to 166 acres by publication of the 1874 county atlas.
+There were 2 local schools.
+One of them (Auburn Township No. 3) was 1 mile north of the intersection on the north side of Bartholomew Rd.
+The other one (Mantua Township No. 2) was about 1 mile south of the intersection on the east side of SR 44.
+Hezekiah and Artemesia were buried with relatives in Eastlawn Cemetery 3 1/3 miles southwest of the GPS coordinates on the east side of Mantua Center Rd.
+Adelbert and Lillian were buried with relatives, including their parents, 3 1/3 miles southwest of the GPS coordinates in Westlawn Cemetery on the north side of SR 82 (Twinsburg Warren Rd).

-Morgans – Ravenna Township Location: 41.169615, -81.271797 on Wall St at the railroad and Portage Hike and Bike Trail crossing between Jones Ave and Cleveland Rd Remnants: none known Description: Its proprietors were D. H. and J. A Morgan who owned a large farm in the mid-1800s.
-The town sat along the junction of the Cleveland & Pittsburgh Railroad and the Atlantic & Great Western Railroad.
-The Portage Hike and Bike Trail in about a 10-mile paved recreational path between Kent and Ravenna.
+Morgans – Ravenna Township Location: 41.169628, -81.271779 on Wall St at the railroad crossing between Jones Ave and Cleveland Rd along the Portage Hike and Bike Trail Remnants: none known Description: The proprietors were Daniel H. Morgan (1797 – 1873) from New York who owned a 202-acre farm at the GPS coordinates in the mid-1800s.
+Daniel was married twice, had at least one child, and was buried with relatives in Maple Grove Cemetery 2 1/2 miles east of the GPS coordinates on N Chestnut St. The town was along the Cleveland & Pittsburgh Railroad and the Atlantic & Great Western Railroad.
+The Portage Hike and Bike Trail is about a 10-mile paved recreational path between Kent and Ravenna on the former track bed of the Atlantic & Great Western Railroad.

 Trail Info – https://www.traillink.com/trail/portage-hike-and-bike-trail/